Welcome to the academic homepage of

 Saint Louis University

-In recent years I have given invited lectures at Yale, Notre Dame, Aarhus, Baylor, and a number of other institutions.
-I have published over a dozen articles in leading journals, including the Journal of Early Christian Studies, Modern Theology, the Journal of Religion and Zeitschrift für Antikes Christentum.
+In recent years I have given invited lectures at Yale, Notre Dame, Kent, Aarhus, St Andrews, BYU and a number of other institutions.
+I have published over a dozen articles in leading journals, including the Journal of Early Christian Studies, the Harvard Theological Review, Modern Theology, the Journal of Religion and Zeitschrift für Antikes Christentum.
 Some of these are available at my Academia.edu site.
-I have also been awarded research fellowships from Dumbarton Oaks, the Fulbright Program, the DAAD, the National Endowment for the Humanities, and most recently, the Center for Philosophy of Religion at Notre Dame.
+I have also received fellowships and grants from Dumbarton Oaks, the Fulbright Program, the DAAD, the National Endowment for the Humanities, and most recently, the American Philosophical Society.